 The study of women runs through different subject streams.
 It would seem that the vision about women changed with time in the field of history.
 This state can be further determined by the investigation of views about women in historical writings.
 It appears that in the modern historical discussions about the woman, the discussions of them are done in a novel way using the concept of feminism in a broad perspective.
 However, the difficulties faced by the historians to bring forth the discussions about the ancient woman are that the sources do not provide considerable opportunities for the matter.
-Therefore, the historical streams and the standard sources.
+Therefore, the history about the woman can be shown as a social phenomenon isolated from the popular historical streams and the standard sources.
 The authors who wrote books on ancient history from a male point of view rarely gave the personal names of women unless if she were a mother of a majestic ruler or a wife who safeguarded her chastity.
 Accordingly, the objective of this study is to investigate the difficulties which historians faced in constructing the women's history of Sri Lanka.